 These scissors come in a kit with seven different combs, each for a particular cut.
 To operate them, simply lock the comb in place and clip each lock of hair.
 They have removable gel inserts to prevent your fingers from getting sore, and the scissors themselves are very durable and sturdy.
 There is a tension adjustment knob as well to increase or decrease flexibility depending on what you need.

-One blade is serrated, and the other is a straight-edge.
+One blade is serrated, and the other is a straight edge.
 The Scaredy Cut Silent Pet Clipper kit also contains a silent pet trimmer, the Tiny Trim.
-It measures only 4 ½ inches and is especially designed for the head and facial area.
+It measures only 4 ½ inches and is specially designed for the head and facial area.
 You might even want to use the Tiny Trim with a motorized clipper.
 Use the Tiny Trim for the details, while the electric clippers do the rest.

 Trimmers for Dog Hair